FAQs

 The Great Western Battery can reduce costs for consumers in three ways:

-It is expected the Great Western Battery will create a significant volume of construction jobs and a number of full-time ongoing positions.
+It is expected that Great Western Battery will create a significant volume of construction jobs and a number of full-time ongoing positions during operations.
+One of our key areas of focus for the broader local community is facilitating the involvement of local jobseekers and businesses to ensure a strong regional economic benefit.

 LOCAL